M. G. Ejaife

-M. G. Ejaife (born 1 June 1912 – 6 March 1972) was an Urhobo nationalist from Okpara Inland and the first principal of the premier Urhobo College Effurun, Uvwie.
+Mc Neil Gabriel (M.G.)
+Ejaife (1 June 1912 – 6 March 1972) was an Urhobo nationalist from Okpara Inland and the first principal of the Urhobo College, Effurun, Uvwie.
 He was one of two recipients of scholarship awards from Urhobo Progress Union during World War II years.
-(The other recipient was G. N. Igho.)
-He returned to Nigeria after his graduation with a B.A. degree of Durham University in 1948, thus becoming the first Urhobo graduate.
-He then became the founding Principal of Urhobo College, Effurun.
-He brought that famous secondary school to its great heights in many fields.
-Mr. Ejaife later served in many other capacities in Urhobo affairs.
-He was Urhobo's first Senator, serving with distinction in Nigeria's Upper Chamber during the country's First Republic.
+In 1948, Ejaife became the first Urhobo graduate of Durham University.
+He later became Urhobo's first Senator, serving in Nigeria's Upper Chamber during the country's First Republic.